wdoyle42/lpo_prac/syllabi/02-syllabus.md

 *Assignments: 33%*

-There will be a total of fourteen assignments, which will be graded.
+There will be a total of fourteen assignments, thirteen of which will be graded.
 Late assignments will not be accepted.
 These assignments will account for a third of your grade.
 Collaboration on assignments is fine, however, many of the assignments will ask you to work with variables and datasets of your own choosing.
 The lowest scoring assignment will be removed.

 *Literature Review: 33%* I will ask you to compile a brief (no more than five page) literature review on your chosen subject.
-This literature review, along with a revised research question, will be due midnight, February 13.
+This literature review, along with a revised research question, will be due midnight, March 1.

 *Replication File: 34%*

-A replication file containing all of the data (or links to the data) for your analysis, a codebook and your Stata program to analyze this data will be due by midnight on April 29.
+A replication file containing all of the data (or links to the data) for your analysis, a codebook and your Stata program to analyze this data will be due by midnight on May 6.
 This assignment will be evaluated based on the following factors:

 -   The quality of the underlying analysis
 -   How well the replication file produces publication-ready results, including tables and graphics